Lockheed Martin F-16V Viper: Development

-The F-16V (Block 70/72) began as Lockheed Martin’s comprehensive “Viper” upgrade announced at the Singapore Airshow on February 15, 2012, adding the AN/APG-83 SABR AESA radar, a new mission computer/architecture, and cockpit enhancements.
-F-16V achieved its maiden flight with the APG-83 on October 16, 2015—the first time an F-16 flew with this AESA—validating the configuration that would underpin both new-build Block 70/72 jets and global retrofit programs.
+The F-16V (Block 70/72) began as Lockheed Martin’s comprehensive "Viper" upgrade announced at the Singapore Airshow on February 15, 2012, adding the AN/APG-83 SABR AESA radar, a new mission computer/architecture, and cockpit enhancements.
+An F-16V achieved its maiden flight with the AN/APG-83 on October 16, 2015, validating the configuration that would underpin both new-build Block 70/72 jets and global retrofit programs.